CompileArtisan/website/src/content/blog/paste-cat.md

 Ubuntu on my trusted steed and Now that I have linux, I realized that unleashed a whole new breed of freedom.
 I went on to make my Gnome desktop, a macOS Catalina clone :-P. What was supposed to be my intermediate OS, now became my primary setup.
 Application support was way better than ChromeOS.
 What was supposed to be my intermediate OS, now became my primary setup.
 Application support was way better than ChromeOS, so it was definitely an upgrade.
 The LibreOffice suite did have a lot to offer, and could easily replace Microsoft Office in my life.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; I don&rsquo;t quite remember why, but I really wanted to go back to Windows.
-This intermediate OS was fun, but I thought it was finally time to press onward with installing Windows.
+This intermediate OS was fun, but I thought it was finally time to press onward with installing Windows 10.
 I thought I&rsquo;ll try dual booting, since I did look back and simply appreciate my Catalina-flavoured Gnome.
 I buckled up and set out by downloading the ISO, creating the bootable media, and shrinking the volume — just the usual routine.
 It was all sunshine and rainbows until I accidentally deleted the partition which had Linux on it 💀.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; I had to wait for **months** before I could get hold of another laptop, to make myself a bootable USB drive.
+It was around that time I started revisiting Windows 8.1, and all the keynotes about it.
+I really did fall for its charm ([pun intended :)](https://www.bleepstatic.com/tutorials/windows-8/charms-bar/charm-bar.jpg)).